Primary Ovarian Insufficiency (POI)

 The treatment for POI is to replace the hormones that your body isn’t making enough of.
 This type of treatment is called hormone replacement therapy or HRT.
 The hormones that need to be replaced are estrogen and progesterone.
 These hormones are needed for breast development, menstrual periods, and healthy bones.
 These hormones are also important for your cardiovascular system (heart, blood vessels) and your brain (neurologic system).

 There are many different types of HRT.
 Estrogen can be replaced by taking pills or by wearing a patch on your skin.
 The hormone patch (also called “transdermal estrogen”) and estrogen pills provide estrogen levels similar to what the ovaries normally make.
 Pills are taken every day, while the patch is applied to the skin once or twice a week.
 Progesterone can be taken as a pill, as a vaginal cream, or as part of a combination patch.
 It’s taken for 10-14 days a month.
 Estrogen is also in birth control pills, the birth control patch, and the vaginal ring, but the dose may be higher than needed for hormone replacement therapy.
 With these three options, you take estrogen and progesterone every day.
-Rarely, women with POI have become pregnant while on HRT.
+Rarely, people with POI have become pregnant while on HRT.

 You should discuss all the treatment options with your health care provider.